dougdesigner/mags/README.md

 This integration establishes the foundation for automated data loading from S3 to Redshift, enabling efficient and timely updates to your market analysis data warehouse.
 The next section will cover the configuration of automated COPY commands to load data into your Redshift tables.

-#### Configuring Automated S3 Data Loading with COPY Jobs
+#### S3 Data Loading

-The final step in our data pipeline configuration involves setting up automated COPY jobs to load data from S3 into our Redshift tables.
+The final step in our data pipeline configuration involves using COPY commands to load data from S3 into our Redshift tables.
 We'll implement these jobs systematically, verifying functionality at each step to ensure reliable data loading.

 ![Redshift Query Editor v2](images/copy.png)

 Begin by accessing the Query Editor v2 in the Redshift console and connecting to your serverless workspace.
-We'll start with implementing COPY jobs for our core metrics tables.
+We'll start with implementing COPY commands for our core metrics tables.
+This requires using the IAM Role ARN we attached to our Serverless Namespace with the policy to access our S3 buckets.
+We can not run these commands as Root, we need an IAM Role to execute them.
 You can copy the following commands or open the [copy_jobs.ipynb](services/redshift/copy_jobs.ipynb) in the Redshift Query Editor v2.

 First, establish the concentration metrics loading process: